Balance is Essence: Accelerating Sparse Training via Adaptive Gradient Correction: Experiments

 In addition to working with SVRG, our AGENT can be combined with other gradient correction methods to achieve sparse training acceleration, such as the momentum-based variance reduction method (MVR)~\citep{cutkosky2019momentum}.
-We train 99\% SET-ITOP-based sparse VGG-C using MVR and MVR+AGENT, respectively.
-As shown in Table~\ref{tb: mvr}, MVR+AGENT usually achieves higher test accuracy than MVR for different number of training epochs (20, 40, 70, 90, 140, and 200), which demonstrates the acceleration effect of AGENT and the generality of our AGENT.
+We train CIFAR-10 on 99\% SET-ITOP-based sparse VGG-C using MVR and MVR+AGENT, respectively.
+As shown in Table~\ref{tb: mvr}, MVR+AGENT usually achieves higher test accuracy than MVR for different epochs, which demonstrates the acceleration effect and the generality of our AGENT.